SubaashNair/AutoPricePrediction-ML-Project/README.md

 ### Problem Statement
 The problem at hand is to predict the price of a used car based on various features such as year of manufacture, km driven, fuel type, etc.

-### Dataset and Data Type
+### Dataset
 The dataset used is a collection of used car prices and their corresponding features.

+### Data Type
 The data includes 10 features and 1 target column (price).
 The features include